What Essential Oils Are Safe for Cats (And Which to Avoid)?

 Oils to Avoid Around Cats

 Some essential oils contain compounds that cats cannot metabolize safely.
-These include:
+These include the essential oils to avoid for cats:

 • Tea Tree (Melaleuca alternifolia)